Rz108/Profile/README.md

 **`Student`**
 # 💫 About Me:
 Im a Student from Singapore Polytechnic, passionate in Artificial Intelligence.
-This is my GitHub profile to showcase some of my projects
+This is my GitHub profile to showcase some of my projects.
+Excited to further upskill and improve on my skillset.

 # 💻 Tech Stack: